matteoquintiliani/earthworm-docker-sandbox/doc/README_1_main.md

        EW_ENV=memphis_test1
 ```

-  - Listing of the Earthworm Environments.
+  - List of the Earthworm Environments.
 You should now see `memphis_test1`.

 ```sh
 $ make list_ew_env